-SKID PLATE REMOVED - TYPICAL 1.
-Access hole under skid plate 2.
-CVT drain location
+SKID PLATE REMOVED 1 CVT drain

 See an authorized Can-Am dealer to have the CVT inspected and cleaned.

 What to do if Battery is Drained out

 The vehicle can be jump started by using the red (+) cable to the battery positive pole and the black (-) cable to the vehicle chassis.